LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/Common/common-tasks.md

 ### Train a knowledge base

+Training a knowledge base involves:

+1. Entering an utterance.
+2. Reviewing the results.
+3. Adding or removing training phrases in the intents, and adding or removing positive/negative learnings in the articles.

-Training a knowledge base is applicable when it is a:
+Training is applicable when the knowledge base is a:

 * [LivePerson knowledge base](knowledge-base-liveperson-knowledge-bases-introduction.html)
 * [CMS knowledge base with LivePerson AI](knowledge-base-cms-knowledge-bases-cms-kbs-with-liveperson-ai.html)

 To train a knowledge base, select the knowledge base, enter an utterance, and review the results.
 If you don't get any results for a particular utterance, you can adjust the filters by tapping <img style="width:25px" src="img/ConvoBuilder/icon_kb_sortAndFilter.png"> (Sort & Filters icon).

 <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/kb_test.png">

 By default, the Search Settings are set to **Intents** and **Fair Plus**.
 This means that the algorithm will first see if there are any matches using our NLU, with a threshold of Fair Plus.
 However, if it doesn’t find any, it will attempt a text search as well.
 Because of this, you might see a message like "No intent matched.
 Performed text search.
 3 results found."
-This means you should add some more training phrases to an article to improve your results.
+This means you should add some more training phrases to the intent to improve your results.

-If you don’t want the follow-up text search, you can change the Search Settings to "Intents Only" which will ONLY perform the intents search.
+* If you don’t want the follow-up text search, change the Search Settings to "Intents Only."
+This *only* performs the intents search.

-If you ONLY want to perform the text search, you can set the Settings to "All".
+* If you *only* want to perform the text search, change the Search Settings to "All".

+For more on search modes, see [here](knowledge-base-common-common-concepts.html#knowledge-base-searches).

 To add more training phrases (intent qualifiers), you can manually add them to your article.

 <img class="fancyimage" style="width:700px" src="img/qualifiers.png">

+#### Adding positive and negative learnings

 You can also use the Thumb Up and Down icons displayed in a search.
 Below is an example where the utterance returned some results.
-The preferred result was only a GOOF match.
+The preferred result was only a GOOD match.
 By tapping the **Thumbs Up** icon, you automatically add the current utterance to a Positive Learning set for this article.
 Tapping **Thumbs Down** does the opposite.

 <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/kb_test_thumbsUp.png">